-For this reason, your investment portfolio shouldn’t be comprised solely of startup equity, but should also include things like real estate, stock market investments, mutual funds, savings accounts, etc. Most seasoned startup investors will keep these types of private investments to below 10% of their entire investment portfolio to mitigate this high risk.
-Nevertheless, if the startup succeeds and goes public, is bought off, or starts issuing dividends, you’ll be looking at an exponential return on your initial investment.
+For this reason, your investment portfolio should also include things like real estate, stock market investments, mutual funds, savings accounts, etc opposed to only including startup equity.
+Seasoned startup investors will keep these types of private investments below 10% of their investment portfolio to mitigate this high risk.
+Nevertheless, if the startup succeeds and goes public, sells off, or starts issuing dividends, you receive exponential return on your initial investment.

 That said, you will need to develop an investment strategy of minimizing your risks and maximizing your profits on a minimum investment.
 If you’re starting on this journey, here is the easiest way to invest in startups.

-Put simply, equity crowdfunding is a means by which early-stage companies are raising capital from private individual investors (crowds) through the sale of securities.
-These can include things like shares, debt, convertible notes, revenue shares, etc. These securities are not listed on the stock market.
+Put simply, equity crowdfunding is a means by which early-stage companies are raising capital.
+This may be from private individual investors (crowds) through the sale of securities.
+These can include things like shares, debt, convertible notes, revenue shares, etc. These securities refrain from listings on the stock market.

 On the one hand, you have donation-based and reward-based crowdfunding.
 This is where potential investments are made either for altruistic reasons or are rewarded with a discount or some sort of a prize.
-And once these perks are received, the contract between the company and investor is over.
+The contract between the company and investor is over upon receival of the perks.
 With equity-based crowdfunding, on the other hand, startups provide securities in exchange for raising capital.
 As such, investors have skin in the game, standing to make large amounts of profits if their company grows and is sold off or goes public.

 You don’t need to be a close friend or family of a startup founder to invest in their early-stage company.
 Nor do you have to travel up and down the country looking for companies in which to invest.
 You can use an investment platform for startups, where you can explore multiple equity-based crowdfunding investment opportunities.
 Below are some of the top startup crowdfunding platforms that you can use to search and support companies.

 - WeFunder has helped support over 250 companies by raising $110 million from private investors.
 Its startup fundraising goal is to fund over 20,000 businesses by 2029.
 Through this platform, you can choose any startup to invest in in exchange for stock, debt, or convertible notes.
-That money is placed in an escrow account, and if the startup reaches its financing goal, the sum will go to the company.
+That money is placed in an escrow account.
+If the startup reaches its financing goal, the sum will go to the company.
 If not, the money is returned to you.

 - Republic is another investment platform that allows you to purchase a stake with an early-stage company for minimum investments as little as $10.
 Founded by alumni of AngelList, a popular investment platform for accredited investors, Republic also conducts some due diligence before putting companies up for investment.
 In addition, it hosts several investment groups and facilitates the exchange of ideas and advice between individual investors.

 - Seedinvest claims that only 1% of the companies that seek funding through it are accepted.
-This is the result of due diligence performed in terms of potential viability.
+This results from due diligence performed in terms of potential viability.
 For a 2% commission fee and a minimum investment of $200, you can also use its auto-invest feature.
 SeedInvest also claims to have over 250,000 registered investors with more than 150 companies successfully founded.